-Beginner Meal Prep: The Guide to Finally Getting Started
+Meal Prep for Beginners: The Guide to Finally Getting Started

-Meal prep can be intimidating at first.
-People imagine hours in the kitchen, dozens of Tupperware containers, and a whole Sunday sacrificed.
+Meal prep can be scary at first.
+We imagine hours in the kitchen, dozens of containers, and an entire Sunday sacrificed.
 The reality is much simpler.
-With 3 recipes and 2 hours, you can transform your eating habits for the week.
-This guide shows you exactly how to start without getting overwhelmed.
+With 3 recipes and 2 hours, you can transform your food week.
+This guide shows you exactly how to start, without drowning in the details.

 Steps